England 2 7 Spain | 1 ties

 Is public transport easy to use in both England and Spain?

 Yes, both countries have excellent public transport.
 England has its extensive (though pricey) rail network and the efficient London Underground.
-Spain boasts an impressive and affordable high-speed AVE train system connecting major cities, along with good metro and bus networks in urban areas.
+Spain has an impressive and affordable high-speed AVE train system connecting major cities, along with good metro and bus networks in urban areas.

 Which country is better for a beach vacation?